raisr/FluentAPI/README.md

 ﻿# **FluentAPI**

-**APIs einfach.
-Sicher.
-Skalierbar.**
+**APIs made simple.
+Secure.
+Scalable.**
-Willkommen bei **FluentAPI** – meinem Open-Source-Projekt, das API-Anbietern helfen soll, sich auf das Wesentliche zu konzentrieren: ihre Business-Logik.
-Sicherheit, Authentifizierung, Abrechnung und Monitoring?
-Darum kümmert sich FluentAPI.
+Welcome to **FluentAPI** – my open-source project designed to help API providers focus on what really matters: their business logic.
+Security, authentication, billing, and monitoring?
+FluentAPI takes care of it.

-## 🚀 Was ist FluentAPI?
+## 🚀 What is FluentAPI?

-APIs sind heute das Rückgrat des Internets.
-Aber die Bereitstellung sicherer, skalierbarer APIs ist oft komplizierter als sie sein sollte.
-Mit **FluentAPI** möchte ich eine Infrastruktur schaffen, die diese Komplexität reduziert.
+APIs are the backbone of the modern web.
+But deploying secure, scalable APIs is often more complicated than it should be.
+With **FluentAPI**, I aim to create an infrastructure that simplifies this process.

-### Mein Ziel:
+### My Goal:
-- Eine Plattform, die API-Anbietern die technischen Hürden abnimmt.
+- Build a platform that removes technical hurdles for API providers.
-- Ein System, das sich leicht einrichten, erweitern und skalieren lässt.
+- Create a system that is easy to set up, extend, and scale.
-- Eine Lösung, die komplett auf **Open Source** basiert und containerisiert ist.
+- Offer a solution that is fully **open-source** and containerized.

 ---

-## 🌱 Der aktuelle Stand
+## 🌱 Current Status

-FluentAPI ist noch am Anfang.
-Das Grundgerüst entsteht gerade, und es gibt noch viel zu tun.
-Ich arbeite daran, eine solide Basis zu schaffen, die später einfach erweitert werden kann.
-Wenn du Interesse hast, mitzumachen oder Feedback zu geben, bist du herzlich willkommen!
+FluentAPI is in its early stages.
+The foundation is currently being built, and there's still a lot to do.
+I'm working on establishing a solid base that can be easily extended in the future.
+If you're interested in contributing or providing feedback, you're more than welcome!

 ---

-## 🔭 Die Vision
+## 🔭 The Vision

-Ich möchte mit FluentAPI eine **modulare, containerisierte API-Infrastruktur** entwickeln, die Folgendes bietet:
+With FluentAPI, I aim to develop a **modular, containerized API infrastructure** that offers:

-- **🔐 Sicherheit & Authentifizierung**
+- **🔐 Security & Authentication**
-  Integrierte Lösungen wie **Keycloak** für OAuth2/OpenID Connect.
+  Integrated solutions like **Keycloak** for OAuth2/OpenID Connect.

 - **📊 Monitoring & Logging**
-  Nahtlose Integration von **Prometheus** und **Grafana** für ein übersichtliches Monitoring.
+  Seamless integration with **Prometheus** and **Grafana** for clean and efficient monitoring.

-- **⚙️ Einfaches API-Routing**
+- **⚙️ Easy API Routing**
-  Konfigurierbare Routen über eine **Web-UI**, während ein Reverse Proxy (z.B. **YARP**) im Hintergrund arbeitet.
+  Configure routes through an intuitive **web UI**, while a reverse proxy (e.g., **YARP**) handles the traffic under the hood.

-- **💼 Abrechnung & Nutzungskontrolle**
+- **💼 Billing & Usage Tracking**
-  Automatisierte Tracking- und Abrechnungsfunktionen für API-Nutzer.
+  Automated tracking and billing features for API users.

 ---

-## 🔧 Technologien, die ich verwenden werde
+## 🔧 Technologies I’ll Be Using

-- **ASP.NET Core** – für die zentrale API-Logik.
+- **ASP.NET Core** – for the core API logic.
-- **YARP** – Reverse Proxy für flexibles und sicheres Routing.
+- **YARP** – reverse proxy for flexible and secure routing.
-- **Keycloak** – Authentifizierung und Rechtemanagement.
+- **Keycloak** – for authentication and access management.
-- **Prometheus & Grafana** – für Monitoring und Visualisierung.
+- **Prometheus & Grafana** – for monitoring and visualization.
-- **Docker** – für einfache Containerisierung und Deployment.
+- **Docker** – for easy containerization and deployment.

 ---

-## 🤝 Mitmachen?
+## 🤝 Want to Contribute?

-Das Projekt steckt noch in den Kinderschuhen, aber ich freue mich über **Feedback**, **Ideen** oder **Contributions**.
-Wenn du Interesse hast, das Projekt zu unterstützen oder einfach neugierig bist, wie sich FluentAPI entwickelt, dann schau regelmäßig vorbei!
+This project is still in its infancy, but I'm open to **feedback**, **ideas**, or **contributions**.
+If you're interested in supporting the project or just curious about how FluentAPI evolves, feel free to check in regularly!

 ---

-## 📜 Lizenz
+## 📜 License

-Dieses Projekt steht unter der **MIT-Lizenz**.
+This project is licensed under the **MIT License**.